 My poems contain symbols, metaphors, satire and the occasional cliché.
 Since I’m not a Purist, I write in a free-verse and social commentary style.
 I’m an idealist at heart, so in the interest of time and in order to convey the message, I employ ambiguity as a poetic device to fill in the gaps.
 In layman terms, this allows the reader to determine his/her own conclusion.
 Because at the end of the day, people only see, what they want to see, and close their eyes to the rest.

-When requesting a poem, please bear in mind my writing style.
-I reserve the right to deny any concept, and may alter certain themes, due to the nature of the writing process.
-Please note that I’m not well-versed in subjects and topics that are taboo, indecent or against my Christian-core beliefs (See FAQ Page).
-Regarding copyright, any poem that I create, becomes my property regardless of whether, I used a patron’s ideas.
+Please note that I’m not well-versed in subjects and topics that are taboo, indecent or against traditional Christian-core beliefs.
 I encourage everyone who likes my poems to post them on social media and share them with family and friends.
-Kindly include a by-line under the title: By: elroypoet.com © 2020 (reprinted with permission).
+Kindly include a by-line under the title: By: elroypoet.com © 2023 (reprinted with permission).
 I sincerely thank you for visiting my blog.